-Homemade devices
+- Homemade devices

 Many fireworks prohibited in Washington and Clark County - some of them extremely dangerous - are available in other jurisdictions.
 While there may be fireworks that are legal in Clark County being sold at these locations, there are also devices that are illegal to possess or use in Clark County.
 View examples of illegal fireworks.

-To report fireworks noise or illegal use of fireworks, call 3-1-1.
-Call 9-1-1 to report a fire or injury.
+Call 911 to report a fire or injury.

 Fines for possession and use of illegal fireworks can be steep.
 Possession of illegal devices is a felony and might also violate state and federal explosive statutes.